ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

   \label{fig:subc}
 \end{subfigure}
-\caption{Evaluation of the ANTsX mouse brain extraction, parcellation, and cortical thickness pipeline on an independent dataset consisting of 12 specimens $\times$ 7 time points =
+\caption{Evaluation of the ANTsX mouse brain extraction, parcellation, and cortical thickness pipeline on an independent dataset consisting of 12 specimens
-84 total images.  (a) Dice overlap comparisons with the provided brain masks provide generally good agreement with the brain extraction network.
-(b) Cortical volume measurements show similar average quantities over growth and development between the original anisotropic data and interpolated isotropic data.  (c) These results contrast with the cortical thickness measurements which show that cortical thickness estimation in anisotropic space severely underestimates the actual values.}
+$\times$ 7 time points = 84 total images.  (a) Dice overlap comparisons with the provided brain masks provide generally good agreement with the brain extraction network. (b) Cortical volume measurements show similar average quantities over growth and development between the original anisotropic data and interpolated isotropic data.  (c) These results contrast with the cortical thickness measurements which show that cortical thickness estimation in anisotropic space severely underestimates the actual values in comparison with the isotropic prediction.}
 \label{fig:evaluation}
 \end{figure}